http-party/http-server/README.md

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com

-`-U` Path for which proxy is enabled. e.g.: -U /api/ (defaults to '')
+`-R` Path for which proxy is enabled. e.g.: -U /api/

 `-S` or `--ssl` Enable https.